fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ##### Test function orders
 In End-to-End tests, it's possible you are testing file, database, sharedPreferences or other modifications as well.
 This could make your tests dependent one on another.
 This can be good if you are verifying some specific scenario and trying to break it into smaller chunks.

 I wouldn't recommend it in any other test type however.

-If it is however needed, you can use the following annotation:
+If it is needed or mathing your case better, you can use the following annotation:
 `@FixMethodOrder(MethodSorters.NAME_ASCENDING)`
 And name your tests with an alphabetic order, like starting with numbers or something similar.

-### 6. Some notes on other differences you may face
+### 6. Some notes on other differences you may face between Robolectric and AndroidTests
 #### 1. Hilt
 Since currently only Koin is available in this repo, for updates follow this [issue](https://github.com/fknives/AndroidTest-ShowCase/issues/41), I thought to mentionen some issues with Hilt you may face:

-##### Hilt requires a `HiltTestApplication` or something similar to test with
+##### Hilt requires a `HiltTestApplication` or something similar to test with.
 You can replace the test application by creating a `AndroidJUnitRunner` and return your Custom Application class.
 Then modify your build.gradle to reference that CustomAndroidJUnitRunner with full package.
 Example: